tueimage/essential-skills/python-essentials.md

 odd_numbers = numbers[0:8:2]
 ```

 where the `2` at the end specifies that we should take every second item.
-Hence, between the slicing operator takes the form `start_index:end_index:step_size`.
+The slicing operator takes the form `start_index:end_index:step_size`.

 An overview of the slicing syntax is given in the following table: